SamuelSwartzberg/flashcardifying_text_temp/inf/security/cryptography/cryptography.md

 #### keys

 For cryptography to be secure, the key must not be known.
-Key generation is the process of generating keys
-Key exchange is how all parties get to have the relevant key.
 Key size is the number of bits in the key.

 #### ciphers